kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/transcript.md

 minikube status
 ```

-Here it says that our local kubectl client has been configured to point this cluster.
+Here it says that our local kubectl client has been configured to point this new kube cluster.

 Let's confirm that's the case by now actually trying to use kubectl.
 First I'll try getting the cluster-info.